gSchool/angular-11-curriculum/02-project-1/00-overview.md

 - Create a .gitlab-ci.yml file for GitLab with build, test, and deploy segments
 - Debug a failing pipeline
 - Configure GitLab environment variables
-- Deploy to a remote production target via continous delivery
+- Deploy to a remote production target via continuous delivery
 ### !end-callout

 #### Core subjects and competencies :